 Building the Nevada cannabis industry

-“I actually think Nevada has the potential to be the third largest market in the country,” Derek Peterson, CEO of Terra Tech Corp, said in a phone interview.
+“I actually think Nevada has the potential to be the third largest market in the country,” Derek Peterson, CEO of Terra Tech Corp said in a phone interview.
 “California, obviously, is going to be the largest with the history, population density and economy, that’s a no brainer.
 I think Florida ends up being number two.
-I think Nevada because, with 50 million people in tourism coming, with recreational use it is going to be a gargantuan piece of economic stimulation.
+I think Nevada because, with 50 million people in tourism coming, with recreational use it is going to be a gargantuan piece of economic stimulation,” Peterson explained.

-“The beauty of Nevada is they have figured how to make people come from all areas of the country to the middle of the desert, drop their money off and go home.”
+“The beauty of Nevada is they have figured how to make people come from all areas of the country to the middle of the desert, drop their money off and go home,” Peterson said.